dss-extensions/dss_sharp/examples/WinFormsAppSample/README.md

 ## Multiple scenarios and better control through the API

-Although running scripts and exporting text files is useful, the main advantanges of the APIs (either dss_sharp or the official COM module), is the ability to get numeric data directly for different scenarios according to the analysis the user is required to achieve.
+Although running scripts and exporting text files is useful, the main advantages of the APIs (either dss_sharp or the official COM module), is the ability to get numeric data directly for different scenarios according to the analysis the user is required to achieve.

 For example, suppose you wanted to compare the voltages for two scenarios of load.